Ranked: Rising Star

 About

-Hannah joined Coram in July 2024, having previously managed a busy practice at a leading set on the North Eastern Circuit for several years.
+Hannah Whitehouse joined Coram in July 2024, having previously managed a busy practice at a leading set on the North Eastern Circuit for several years.
+Since joining Coram Chambers, Hannah has been consecutively ranked in the Legal 500 as a Rising Star, both in 2025 and 2026.

 Her expertise extends to financial remedies, private law children cases, and Family Law Act applications, such as non-molestation orders and occupation orders.
 As a direct access qualified barrister, Hannah has provided crucial assistance to clients navigating acrimonious private law proceedings.